klos02/smile_detection_python/README.md

-Python script to detect if user is smiling
+Python script to detect if the user is smiling